binaryphile/y2s/README.md

 Using `lookup` to instantiate a hash with nested structures also preserves the embedded structures, so the result is itself a struct.
+This means you can instantiate and then use subportions of the data structure with the `lookup` function as well.

-Instantiating an array loses the embedded structure data since it is not capable of using complex string-based keys.
-However, you may always use a hash as the variable into which an array structure would be stored and it will act the same as an array (for the most part) but will also still be a struct.
-This means you can instantiate and use subportions of the data structure with the `lookup` function.
+Instantiating an array, if supported, would lose the embedded structure data since it is not capable of using complex string-based keys.
+At the moment, `lookup` doesn't support this with arbitrary subtrees, but you can instantiate a flat array into an array variable with it.

+However, you may instead use a hash as the variable into which an array structure would be stored and it will act the same as an array (for the most part) but will also still be a struct.

 Installation
 ============